Donald Trump Discussed Whistleblower Complaint About Himself With Intelligence Director, DNI Appears To Admit

-A newly declassified whistleblower complaint alleges that Donald Trump used the “power of his office” to strong-arm the president of Ukraine into staging an investigation of Democratic 2020 frontrunner Joe Biden, in a phone call placed on July 25.
+A newly declassified whistleblower complaint alleges that Donald Trump used the “power of his office” to strong-arm the president of Ukraine into staging an investigation of Democratic 2020 front-runner Joe Biden during a phone call placed on July 25.
 The whistleblower, whose complaint is readable online via the House Intelligence Committee, also says that after the phone call, White House officials went to great lengths to cover up Trump’s attempt to force Ukraine to interfere in the United States elections by placing the official transcript of the call under “lock down” in an unofficial, secure electronic storage system.

 But when Acting Director of National Intelligence Joseph Maguire testified to the House Intelligence Committee on Thursday, he appeared to admit that he had discussed the whistleblower complaint directly with Trump — the subject of the complaint.
 Former United States Ambassador to Russia Michael McFaul noted Maguire’s apparent admission via his Twitter account.